BrainSpawnInfosphere/walkingeye/README.md

 * Uses [Zero MQ](http://http://zeromq.org/) instead of `roscore`
 * Uses my PS4 controller with PySDL2
 * Uses [wit.ai](http://wit.ai) for speech-to-text
-* Uses Google-translate to for text-to-speech
 * Uses OpenCV to compress and send video stream off-board
-	* Might use a separate IP camera to reduce CPU usage and get faster performance
 * All of this runs on [Raspberry Pi B+](http://www.raspberrypi.org)

 This is still in development, but various parts are working.